hashsequence/Linux-Job-Worker/README.md

 * Should the client remember commands they executed and remember the pids, starting timestamp, process command?

-    * yes, but not across restarts
+    * Yes, but not across restarts

 * Will logs that are too old be deleted by server, or should the logs just stay in the file system storage, should this be within the scope of the project?

-    * log cleanup is not in scope
+    * Log cleanup is not in scope

 * For the output of logs, should the should the contents of the log be loaded into a string array in the response message, or should I leave it as string?

-    * will be using []byte
+    * Will be using []byte

 * Memory management of dataStore: Since running jobs over time and having the server keeping track of new entries of jobs in the data Store gets expensive, should their be a process to delete entries or truncate the data Store over time?
 Perhaps clear the dataStore after a period of time passed?
 Maybe delete jobs that have been done for a period of time?

-    * not within scope
+    * Not within scope

 ### Development Timeline